Okay, you have your study timeline mapped out. Now, how do you use your time most effectively?

 First, make sure to gain an in-depth understanding of your own particular strengths and weaknesses.
-The easiest way to do this is to use Manhattan GMAT’s CAT analysis tools to analyze your practice exams and the online Official Guide problem tracker (OG Archer) to analyze your work on Official Guide practice problems, although a gut feel analysis can also be very helpful.
+The easiest way to do this is to use Manhattan GMAT’s CAT analysis tools to analyze your practice exams and the online Official Guide problem tracker (GMAT Navigator) to analyze your work on Official Guide practice problems, although a gut feel analysis can also be very helpful.
 Manhattan GMAT students in the 9-week class can request a post course assessment (PCA) with their instructor if they have completed 3 practice tests by the last week of class, including the initial one taken by the second week of class, for help with structuring this review and final exam prep.

 Next, set up a schedule.
 Spread your review evenly over the time you have until your GMAT, leaving the last 5“7 days open, just in case you fall behind schedule.
 During your review, you will need to make decisions about how you are going to handle each type of question on the test based on your strengths and weaknesses, and you will need to plan your time management strategy accordingly.

 People often see improvement on a second exam simply because they know what to expect the second time around, but this improvement, by itself, usually isn’t enough to justify retaking the test.